Senior Graphic Designer, Gemma Dinham discusses how the outdoor market can play catch up.

 Back when outdoor sports were new to me, a multi-brand store was my first port of call.
 These stores are particularly well placed to meet the needs of the newbie who’s yet to have developed any sense of brand loyalty or interest in the more technical aspects of apparel.
 Whilst the range of different brands is a clear advantage, one of biggest disappointments is how little of these store experiences reflect the outdoor lifestyle.
 A visit to a store is the first stop on your adventure, but instead of exciting VM that transports customers to the rugged beauty of the Peaks, they’re met with lacklustre mannequins and a pile it high approach to stocking.
 This not only fails to inspire but also cheapens the feel of what are actually expensive investment products.

 There are a handful of stores in the UK that do feel more experiential, The North Face on Regent Street features huge tree trunks towering through the centre of the store while luxury outdoors brand Hunter utilises lightboxes with natural textures to bring the outdoors inside.
-Not only does this creates a more exciting environment to shop in, it also engages the consumer by offering a taste of the challenge and exploration their products enable.
+Another great example is mountain specialists Ellis Brigham, which has kitted out its Covent Garden store with a ‘vertical chill – urban ice climbing’ zone.
+Not only do these features create more exciting environments to shop in they also engage the consumer by offering a taste of the challenge and exploration the products enable.